X

 The best way to label garden plants should last all season

-Keeping accurate records each season is an important part of gardening.
-Gardeners often learn as much (or more) from failures as from successes.
-If labels are lost or indecipherable, it’s difficult to document what went well (or not so well) at the end of the season.
+Keeping accurate records each season is an essential part of gardening.
+Gardeners often learn as much (or more) from failures as successes.
+If labels are lost or indecipherable, it isn’t easy to document what went well (or not so well) at the end of the season.

 Wooden labels: